Mrinmoy-programmer07/LOLand/README.md

 ### Prerequisites

 - Node.js 18.0 or later
-- PostgreSQL database
-- Web3Auth account for client credentials
+- Supabase account for database
-- Infura account for IPFS storage (optional)
+- Web3Auth account for authentication

 ### Installation